-- That you intentionally or recklessly;
+- That they intentionally or recklessly;

-- caused a fire; and,
+- Caused a fire; and,

-- were reckless as to the spread of the fire to vegetation or property belonging to another person.
+- Were reckless as to the spread of the fire to vegetation or property belonging to another person.

 A person is not to have acted recklessly if the person caused the fire in the course of carrying out a fire prevention, fire suppression or other land management activity.
 A person has also not acted recklessly if the causing of the fire was permissible under an Act or a Code of Practice under an Act and the person acted in accordance with the relevant provision.